jy-gh/RecentFiles/README.md

 This workflow was inspired by Hans Raaf's Alfred workflow, [*Last changed files*](https://github.com/oderwat/alfredworkflows).

-Thanks to @vitorgalvao for suggesting the use of Alfred File Pickers.
+Thanks to @vitorgalvao for multiple enhancement suggestions.

 ## Copyright